RuiAAPeres/iOSArchitecture/README.md

 Versions
 ====================================

-version 1.1
+**1.1**

-The access to the Model, by the UIViewControllers, are now made by a Interactor object.
-Instead of returning a reference to the RPDataSourceManager Class reference (since we are using class methods), we return an abstract Class that conforms to a given protocol.
-You can see this see this strategy applied [here](http://www.confreaks.com/videos/759-rubymidwest2011-keynote-architecture-the-lost-years#!), the video is present by Robert Martin aka Uncle Bob.
+The access to the Model, by the `UIViewControllers`, are now made by a Interactor object.
+Instead of returning a reference to the `RPDataSourceManager` Class reference (since we are using class methods), we return an abstract Class that conforms to a given protocol.
+You can see this see this strategy applied [here](http://www.confreaks.com/videos/759-rubymidwest2011-keynote-architecture-the-lost-years#!), the video is present by [Robert Martin](http://en.wikipedia.org/wiki/Robert_Cecil_Martin) aka Uncle Bob.

 -------
 License